Sam Gagner: Winnipeg Jets

+Third tenure with Edmonton

+As a free agent following his lone season with the Jets, Gagner opted to extend his career by accepting an invitation to return to the Oilers on a professional tryout contract in preparation for the 2023–24 NHL season on August 29, 2023.
+Continuing his rehab from his double hip surgery, Gagner did not appear in any pre-season games with the Oilers, and was later signed to a one-year AHL contract with the Oilers' affiliate, the Bakersfield Condors, for the 2023–24 AHL season on October 23, 2023.
+However, just eight days after signing with Bakersfield, Gagner was signed to a one-year, two-way NHL contract by the Oilers on October 31, marking his third tenure with the team.
+In his first game with Edmonton since 2020, Gagner scored two goals, but the Oilers lost to the Dallas Stars 4–3.

+Belleville Senators and retirement

+As an unsigned free agent leading into the mid-point of the 2024–25 season, Gagner opted to continue his professional career by signing a professional tryout (PTO) contract with AHL outfit, the Belleville Senators, affiliate to the Ottawa Senators, on January 24, 2025.

+Several months later, on May 15, Gagner joined the Ottawa Senators' front office as director of player development, ending his playing career.

 International play

 Gagner competed for Canada at the 2007 World Junior Championships in Sweden, playing in all six games as the youngest player on the team, helping Canada to their third of five-straight gold medals.

-Later that year, upon being selected in the 2007 NHL Entry Draft, Gagner competed in the 2007 Super Series, an eight-game series between Canada's and Russia's national junior teams commemorating the 1972 Summit Series.
+Later that year, upon being selected in the 2007 NHL entry draft, Gagner competed in the 2007 Super Series, an eight-game series between Canada's and Russia's national junior teams commemorating the 1972 Summit Series.
 He scored 15 points and was named series MVP, as Canada defeated Russia 7–0–1 in the series.

 After Gagner's 2007–08 rookie season with the Oilers, he made his senior international debut with Canada in the 2008 World Championships in Canada as a reserve.
 Gagner played in one preliminary game as Canada was defeated in the gold medal game by Russia.

+In December 2024, Gagner was selected for Canada's squad for the 2024 Spengler Cup in Davos, Switzerland.
+Gagner played in both of Canada's group stage games, registering an assist in the opener against the tournament hosts, HC Davos, before featuring in their semi-final loss to Straubing Tigers.